Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this to find priority values for filtering or creating tickets,' which provides clear guidance on when to invoke the tool.
-While it does not mention when not to use it or alternative tools, the context is sufficient given the simplicity of the operation.
+The description explicitly says 'Use this to find priority values for filtering or creating tickets', providing clear context for when to use this tool.
+It does not mention alternatives or when not to use it, but given the tool's simplicity and uniqueness among siblings, the guidance is adequate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.